Perumalraj-ppr/Perumalraj-ppr/README.md

 - 👋 Hi, I’m @Perumalraj-ppr
-- 🌱 I’m currently learning ...
-Selenium with JAVA
+- 🌱 I’m currently learning JAVA...
 - 📫 How to reach me ...PERUMALRAJ.PPR@GMAIL.COM
 - ✌  Hear I'm sharing ....
 Some of Concepts Learned and Hands on Experiences